Martha Wash: 1976–1988: Two Tons O' Fun and the Weather Girls

 On January 24, 1980, the duo released their debut self-titled album Two Tons of Fun.
 The album spawned two top-five dance singles: "Earth Can Be Just Like Heaven" and "I Got the Feeling".
 Their second album Backatcha was released later that year.
 The album spawned a single "I Depend On You" that peaked at number 72 on the Dance chart.

 In September 1982, the duo released their single "It's Raining Men".
 The song became their biggest hit, peaking at number one on the Dance chart and number 46 on Billboards Hot 100 chart.
-Following the success of the song, Two Tons o Fun changed their group name to The Weather Girls.
+Following the success of the song, Two Tons o' Fun changed their group name to the Weather Girls.
 On January 22, 1983, they released their third album Success.
 The album's titled-track "Success" was released as the second single and peaked at number eighty-nine on the R&B chart.
-In 1985, The Weather Girls released their fourth album Big Girls Don't Cry.
+In 1985, the Weather Girls released their fourth album Big Girls Don't Cry.
 In 1986, Wash released a solo song, "Breakin' The Ice", on the soundtrack for the Paramount feature film Gung Ho.
-In 1988, The Weather Girls released their self-titled fourth album The Weather Girls, Wash's final album with the duo.
-Shortly after the album, The Weather Girls disbanded and Wash took up a solo career and also began working as a session vocalist.
+In 1988, the Weather Girls released their self-titled fourth album, Wash's final album with the duo.
+Shortly after the album, the Weather Girls disbanded and Wash took up a solo career and also began working as a session vocalist.
 Among other appearances, she contributed background vocals on Aretha Franklin's single "Freeway of Love" for her album Who's Zoomin' Who?
 (1985).
+Wash's vocals can also be heard in parts of Rebbie Jackson's song, "Centipede".